Timeline and Milestones

 The Governor’s Energy Excellence Awards.

-Seeking to celebrate outstanding achievements in energy excellence, Michigan Saves partnered with Office of the Governor to organize the first ever Governor’s Energy Excellence Awards.
-This event, now held for four years, recognizes pioneers in the field of energy efficiency around the state.
+Seeking to celebrate outstanding achievements in energy excellence, Michigan Saves partnered with the Office of the Governor to organize the first ever Governor’s Energy Excellence Awards.
+This event, now in its fourth year, recognizes pioneers in the field of energy-efficiency around the state.

 $13.4 MILLION IN RESIDENTIAL LOANS